Therapeutic Touch®

 What to expect from a Therapeutic Touch session

-Your session will begin with your practitioner discussing your goals and concerns, and will be tailored to you.
-Therapeutic Touch is generally completed fully clothed and does not have to involve physical touch, so be sure to communicate your preferences to your therapist.
+Your session will begin with your practitioner discussing your goals and concerns and will be tailored to you.
+Therapeutic Touch is generally completely fully clothed and does not have to involve physical touch, so be sure to communicate your preferences to your therapist.
 A typical session lasts approximately 15 to 30 minutes.

 The results of each session are very personal[10], as some people experience emotional release, while many report feeling relaxed during and after a session.